Vivekagent47/Vivekagent47/README.md

 - 🌱 I’m currently learning ...
 Vuejs and Python
 - 👯 I’m looking to collaborate on ...
 Any of project
 - 🤔 I’m looking for help with ...
 Vuejs
 - 💬 Ask me about ...
-What ever.... :laughing:
+What ever you want to ask.... :laughing:
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
-Play PUBG when get bored
+Play games and listen music when get bored
 <br/>

 ### Languages and Tools: